spectrochempy/spectrochempy/docs/devguide/contributing.rst

    Here we will create un environment using python in its version 3.9 but it is up to you to install any version from 3.6.9 to 3.9.
-   Just change the relevant information in the code below (the first line use a script to create the necessary yaml file containing all information about the packages to install):
+   Just change the relevant information in the code below (the first line uses a script to create the necessary yaml file containing all information about the packages to install):